-Updated on October 7, 2021.
+Updated on December 16, 2022.
 Medical content reviewed by Dr. Shatha Atiya.

 Iowa Medical Marijuana Requirements – Am I eligible?

 Amyotrophic lateral sclerosis (ALS)

 - Severe, intractable autism with self-injurious or aggressive behaviors

 - Severe, intractable pediatric autism with self-injurious or aggressive behaviors

 - Any terminal illness with a probable life expectancy of under one year.
 Also, if the illness or its therapy produces one or more of the following: severe or chronic pain, nausea or severe vomiting, and cachexia or severe wasting.

 - Cancer; if the disease or its treatment causes one or more of the following: severe or chronic pain, nausea or severe vomiting, and cachexia or severe wasting.

 Untreatable Pain – Does chronic pain qualify as a condition in Iowa?